 TensorFlow Data Flow Graph by Google [source].
 Tensors are just parcels of data, in this analogy like small agile components of thoughts reshaping and refining as thinking happens.
 We believe that by looking into the workings of AI, professionals can glimpse where and how they might inject or demand integrity.
 Expectations that you would have of human colleagues are unlikely to apply to AIs.

 Google writes [source]: “Data flow graphs describe mathematical computation with a directed graph of nodes & edges.
 Nodes typically implement mathematical operations, but can also represent endpoints to feed in data, push out results, or read/write persistent variables.
 Edges describe the input/output relationships between nodes.
 These data edges carry dynamically-sized multidimensional data arrays, or tensors.
 The flow of tensors through the graph is where TensorFlow gets its name.
 Nodes are assigned to computational devices and execute asynchronously and in parallel once all the tensors on their incoming edges becomes available.”

 AIs and AI engineers are hard at work now to replicate professional functions, better serve market needs and win business.
 Where does your version of integrity fit in?
 Now is a good time to know.

 Integrity Business Benefits

-Integrity isn’t open to everyone.
+Integrity is not for everyone.
 Personality, intelligence, morality, circumstances, institutional culture and many other factors intervene.
-Our coaching, training and strategy development services help you decide, and support your professionals.
+Bale Crocker coaching, training and strategy development services help you to decide, and to support your professionals.
 Our specialist associates provide real-life engagement for workshop attendees in simulated professional situations, to refine and drive home the value of new skills.
 Our clients derive a range of business benefits from these opportunities.
 We look forward to the opportunity to work with you, to learn from you and to help your business to grow.
 Christopher Marsh and John Bale will be waiting to hear from you.